 You can make IHOP buttermilk pancakes just like they do—it is easy to do!
 We are proud of this long-awaited creation.
 Enjoy these famous fluffy pancakes at home!
-You can make a plateful of the IHOP Buttermilk Pancakes for you and your family.
-IHOP Buttermilk Pancakes are hearty pancakes.
-Be sure to make some of these very soon.

 For making this recipe you can use a griddle or a large skillet.
 To make these I prefer a griddle because I can make a whole batch at once.
-Skillets work well, I like to heat my oven to around 200 degrees and pop the cooked pancakes on a cookie sheet and keep them warm until I have cooked all of them.
+Skillets work well, too!
+I like to heat my oven to around 200 degrees and pop the cooked pancakes on a cookie sheet and keep them warm until I have cooked all of them.

 IHOP Buttermilk Pancakes

 - 1 1/4 cups all-purpose flour

 - 1/2 teaspoon salt

 - 1/2 teaspoon baking soda

 - 1 1/2 cups buttermilk plus 2 to 4 tablespoons if needed to thin the batter